© Copyright Bee Wilder “April 1, 2015

 Villi in the intestines are covered by an outer layer of epithelium, which food must pass through before it gains entry into the villi.
 Epithelium is tissue composed of a layer of cells [note the word ‘cells’].
 Epithelium lines both the outside (skin) and the inside (e.g. intestine) of organisms.

 The outermost layer of our skin is composed of epithelial cells, as are the mucous membranes lining the inside of the mouth and body cavities.
-Other epithelial cells line the insides of the lungs, the gastrointestinal tract, the reproductive organs, the kidneys and urinary tract, etc. Functions of epithelial cells include secretion, absorption, protection, sensation detection, and selective permeability," meaning some kinds of molecules are not allowed.
+Other epithelial cells line the insides of the lungs, the gastrointestinal tract, the reproductive organs, the kidneys and urinary tract, etc. Functions of epithelial cells include secretion, absorption, protection, sensation detection, and selective permeability," which means that some kinds of molecules are not allowed!

 After food is broken down it consists of particles (molecules) that must pass through the outer layer of epithelium which is composed of several layers of cells.
 For example digestion of protein starts in the stomach by hydrochloric acid.
 When food empties out into the small intestine, first the pancreas pours on lots of baking soda to neutralize stomach acid and make the mixture alkaline.
 Then the pancreas produces digestive enzymes that break down proteins and well as fats and carbohydrates.
 The small intestine also produces digestive enzymes that further breakdown protein.
 The digestive process of dietary proteins denatures them, meaning it unwinds them since protein particles are wound up chains of molecules.
 Digestion also cleaves (splits) them into polypeptides, then oligo-, tri-, and dipeptides, and into single amino acid molecules.